Categories: Book ReviewsSponsored

 I said the same thing too for years.

-My mentality was that I needed to get a job so that I can pay my bills.
+My mentality was that I needed to get a job so that I could pay my bills.
 For some reason, the idea of it encompassing all four of the things listed above seemed like a luxurious dream.
 But why?

 Most of it comes from whatever environment we grew up in.
 I had two household experiences: my mom’s and my dad’s.
 Over at mom’s house, I was the only kid.
 We had what we needed, but we were always on a budget.
 Mom was a teacher who would constantly put in extra hours for her students.
 If she was able to get off early to come to one of my sports events, that was ever so lucky.
-She worked her butt off and we were normally always on a budget.
+She worked her butt off, and we were normally always on a budget.
 It motivated me to get a job at 15 in order to help out wherever I could, even if it was just for groceries.

 From both households, my “code” was that I needed to desperately work hard to survive.